 Please select the author's last initial:

-FIFTY MICE is now available!
+CATALINA EDDY is now available!

 Daniel Pyne was born in Chicago, raised in Colorado, educated at Stanford University, and now lives in Los Angeles and Santa Fe with his wife, children, dogs, cats, a lizard, and an extremely sullen box turtle his grown children left in their wake.
 He is the author of three novels: Fifty Mice, Twentynine Palms, and A Hole in the Ground Owned by a Liar.
 Among Pyne’s film credits are the remake of The Manchurian Candidate, Pacific Heights, Any Given Sunday and Fracture.
 Pyne’s television work spans from the seminal hipster cop show Miami Vice to the recent Fox series from J.J.
 Abrams, Alcatraz.
 Pyne has worked as a silk screen printer, journalist, cartoonist, advertising copywriter, screenwriter, director, and occasionally teaches writing at UCLA’s graduate school of film.

 Renowned Hollywood screenwriter Daniel Pyne returns with three inter-connected novellas of nasty crimes and nastier cops in Southern California.

 Dan Pyne returns with a collection of three novellas about SoCal’s police underworld, each set in a different decade.
 Together, Pyne’s novellas reflect the changing mores of California, illuminating the different crimes but unchanging human frailties of different times.